 Whichever way you look at this troubling situation, last week’s intensification of deposit flight in Greece is much more than just a new wrinkle in what has become a protracted European crisis.
-If the phenomenon spreads, and it will in the absence of a credible region-wide policy response, control of Greece’s destiny within the eurozone would slip even further away from politicians and policymakers and more directly into the hands of a population that is approaching the June 17 election in a mood of rejection.
+If the phenomenon spreads, and it will in the absence of a credible region-wide policy response, control of Greece’s destiny within the eurozone would slip even further away from politicians and policymakers and more directly into the hands of a population that is in a rejectionist mood.
 Already this rejection is not that far from tipping Greece into a classic funding panic and the eurozone into real turmoil.
 Read more

 © The Financial Times Ltd 2016 FT and 'Financial Times' are trademarks of The Financial Times Ltd.